City looking at non-police response to mental health calls | CBC News

 "I'm really pleased to see that we are making progress on this important alternative response," he said.

-The report said the guiding council has been working since April 2021 to come up with a strategy to respond to mental health and substance abuse crises.
+The report said the council has been working since April 2021 to come up with a strategy to respond to mental health and substance use crises.

-The council has used an evidence-based approach to look at the current 911 system in Ottawa and study how other cities have implemented alternative responses that don't include police.

 It also looked at the best way to respond to mental health calls, established focus groups and consulted with the community.